mdekabs/mdekabs/README.md

 ## Who am I?

 I am an emerging Backend Specialist, a master craftsman of code, and a guardian of the server-side realm.
-With expertise in backend technologies, I bring life to applications, enabling them to thrive in a dynamic and data-driven world.
+With focus in backend technologies, I bring life to applications, enabling them to thrive in a dynamic and data-driven world.
 My passion lies in designing efficient and secure APIs, building powerful databases, and orchestrating complex systems.